Tech-invite3GPPspaceIETFspace

 For support of real-time media codec/traffic adaptation to the network conditions, the AF may subscribe for exposure of 5GS network information.

-The AF may provide the subscription to the congestion level information, round-trip time over two service data flows, data rate for the target service data flow(s) or the QNC for a GBR QoS Flow using AF session with required QoS as described in clause 6.1.3.22.
+The AF may provide the subscription to the following information (as described in clause 5.37.4 of TS 23.501): the UL and/or DL congestion level information, UL and/or DL packet delay, the round-trip delay over one or two service data flows, the UL and/or DL data rate for the target service data flow(s) or the QNC for a GBR QoS Flow using AF session with required QoS as described in clause 6.1.3.22.
 The PCF may generate a PCC rule with the QoS monitoring for the above network information as described in clause 5.45.4 of TS 23.501.

 The AF may also provide the value for Averaging Window using AF session with required QoS as described in clause 6.1.3.22.